A divided GOP forges ahead on health care message — without plan to address spiking premiums

 With support for the proposals falling largely along party lines, it’s a reminder of why Congress is days away from the expiring subsidies with no real solution in sight: No one is in the mood for dealmaking – yet.

-For weeks, moderate Republicans and Democrats have insisted that Congress’ only way to avert the premium hikes on December 31 would be jumping together.
+For weeks, moderate Republicans and Democrats have insisted that Congress’ only way to avert the premium hikes on December 31 would be taking the leap together.
 Republicans would need to take their first-ever vote to stand up Obamacare by extending the subsidies, while Democrats would need to acknowledge problems in the system, like skyrocketing costs and some fraud.

-Some centrists are hopeful that real bipartisan work can now begin after the Senate’s votes failed as expected on Thursday.
-But it’s still not clear whether GOP leadership — particularly Johnson — have an appetite to have that fight among their ranks.
+Some centrists are hopeful that real bipartisan work can now begin after the Senate’s failed votes on Thursday.
+But GOP leadership — particularly Johnson — have been so far unwilling to have that fight among their ranks.

 Johnson was also critical of efforts by moderates in his caucus, including Rep. Brian Fitzpatrick, who formally filed a discharge petition for a bill to extend the ACA subsidies.